 MesseTurm was built in 1990 in Art Deco style.
 The width and length of each floor is just 41 x 41 meters (135 x 135 feet).
 In the middle of the building is an elevator shaft with 24 lifts and space for the service core.
 Due to the arrangement of the elevators in the centre of the building, users only have an area of 8.30m to 8.60m of depth.

 Unlike similar American models, the fair tower is not part of city life.
 For security reasons, no communicative or visitor-friendly use has been given.
 The lobby is not a hall with shops and restaurants, but a locked room, guarded by security.
 Tenants of MesseTurm include BNY Mellon, Flick Gocke Schaumburg and Oliver Wyman.

-Also, MesseTurm is the venue of the SkyRun, a staircase competition in which participants have to climb a total of 1,202 steps and 202 metres of altitude to reach the finish.
+Also, MesseTurm is the venue of the SkyRun Frankfurt, a vertical running competition in which participants have to climb a total of 1,202 steps and 222 meters (728 feet) of altitude to reach the finish.

 MesseTurm is now available as a crafting model for downloading.
 The skyscraper is part of the cut-out sheet series ARCHITECTURE with sauce, which is aimed at children and adults.
 Many thanks to the asset manager OFFICEFIRST for their support!

 Status June 2021: The renovation work has largely been completed and the site fence has been dismantled.
 This means that the huge, transparent pane elements are now visible.

 Status June 2020: OFFICE FIRST leases around 4,100 square meters (44,132 square feet) of space in the MesseTurm.
 The new tenants are Microsoft, Wells Fargo, Rat für Formgebung, and other office tenants, including a British media group.